Shopify/checkout-sheet-kit-swift/documentation/checkout_event_flow.md

 - `CheckoutWebView` ⟶ conforms to `WKScriptMessageHandler`, holds a `CheckoutWebViewDelegate`.
 - `CheckoutWebViewController` ⟶ implements `CheckoutWebViewDelegate`, exposes a `CheckoutDelegate`.
 - `CheckoutViewController` ⟶ embeds `CheckoutWebViewController` inside a `UINavigationController`.
-- `CheckoutSheet` (SwiftUI) ⟶ wraps `CheckoutViewController` and injects a `CheckoutDelegateWrapper`, mapping delegate callbacks to closure properties for SwiftUI consumers.
+- `ShopifyCheckout` (SwiftUI) ⟶ wraps `CheckoutViewController` and injects a `CheckoutDelegateWrapper`, mapping delegate callbacks to closure properties for SwiftUI consumers.

 Together, these layers ensure that every bridge event is validated, decoded, and surfaced to the application in a single, well-defined protocol callback.